ishchow/personal-site/README.md

 # Run production builds

-Compile and minify assets using Laravel Mix and then build the pages using Eleventy.
+Compile and minify assets using gulp and then build the pages using Eleventy.
 Site is contained in _/dist._

 ```
 npm run build